 When you’re in the market for a new car and you’ve never bought one before, it can be an intimidating prospect.
 Especially if you’ve heard horror stories of slimey salesmen coercing unsuspecting customers into buying a lemon or unknowingly signing up for additional features he or she never wanted.
-Well, using our guide below, you can avoid all of that and buy a new car with complete confidence.
+Well, using our guide below, you can avoid all of that and buy a new car

 1. Know the car’s value

 You can’t expect to waltz into any car dealership and get the deal of the century on pure charm alone.
 No, not even you, Prince Charming.
 Instead, you’ll want to rely on knowing the true market value for your car.
 Check out sites like Kelley Blue Book or Edmunds to get an estimate for the vehicle you want in your area.

 2. Call on a day with bad weather

 If you’ve already expressed interest in a vehicle but left after salespeople wouldn’t meet your (reasonable) figure, it might be a good idea to follow up on a day that has had less than great weather.
 If there’s been serious snow or rain, those variables can easily affect car sales.
 This is a great time to call up a dealership and explain that you’re ready to purchase a vehicle and come into the dealership, snow boots and all

 .
 The lack of activity in the dealership due to the poor weather might end up saving you big bucks.